-1.8.
+1.9.
 RESERVES

-1.8.1 Capital Replacement Reserve (CRR)
+1.9.1 Capital Replacement Reserve (CRR)

-In order to finance the provision of infrastructure and other items of property, plant and equipment from internal sources, amounts are transferred from the accumulated surplus/ (deficit) to the CRR.
+In order to finance the provision of infrastructure and other items of property, plant and equipment from internal sources, amounts are transferred from the accumulated surplus/ to the CRR.
 The cash in the CRR can only be utilized to finance items of property, plant and equipment.
-The CRR is reduced and the accumulated surplus/ (deficit) are credited by a corresponding amount when the amounts in the CRR are utilized.
+The CRR is reduced and the accumulated surplus is credited by a corresponding amount when the amounts in the CRR are utilized.